Edward Norton: Relationships

 Since coming to fame in the mid-1990s, Norton has opted not to discuss his personal life in public, saying that he "believes that excessive media coverage can distract him from fulfilling his role as an actor".
 Following the release of The People vs. Larry Flynt (1996), tabloids spread rumors that Norton and his onscreen co-star Courtney Love were dating.
 Norton insisted that he was not romantically involved with Love, and the two were only friends and colleagues.
 Nevertheless, appearing on an episode of The Late Late Show with Craig Ferguson, Love stated they had dated for four years.
 It was in addition to her references in a 2006 interview to their past relationship.
 She said that Norton had been a "mediator" and "communicator" between her and her daughter Frances Bean Cobain, calling him a "force of good".

 After Norton had ended his relationship with Love in 1999, he started dating Salma Hayek, with whom he later appeared in the 2002 biopic Frida.
 Norton absented himself from the premiere of The Italian Job, in which he starred, to attend the premiere of The Maldonado Miracle, Hayek's directorial debut.
 The two broke up in 2003.
 Hayek still remains friends with Norton.

-She recalled in a 2017 piece for The New York Times that Norton "beautifully rewrote the script [of Frida] several times and appallingly never got credit" after she had rejected Harvey Weinstein's sexual demands and Weinstein, in retaliation, had given her "a list of [four] impossible tasks with a tight deadline," including "a rewrite of the script, with no additional payment, or writer's credit" before he would make the film.
+Hayek recalled in a 2017 piece for The New York Times that Norton "beautifully rewrote the script [of Frida] several times and appallingly never got credit" after she had rejected Harvey Weinstein's sexual demands and Weinstein, in retaliation, had given her "a list of [four] impossible tasks with a tight deadline," including "a rewrite of the script, with no additional payment, or writer's credit" before he would make the film.

 In 2011, Norton proposed to Canadian film producer Shauna Robertson after dating for six years.
-The pair married in 2012, and welcomed their first son, Atlas, in 2013.
+The pair married in 2012.
+The couple has a son Atlas, born in 2013.

 Ancestry

 Norton appeared on the PBS genealogy series Finding Your Roots in January 2023, where it was confirmed that Pocahontas was his 12th great-grandmother.
 Norton, whose family had known of possible relation to Pocahontas and her husband John Rolfe for years, replied to the findings: "It makes you realize what a small piece of the human story you are".

 Norton expressed discomfort upon learning his ancestors owned a family of slaves: "The short answer is these things are uncomfortable, and you should be uncomfortable with them.
 Everybody should be uncomfortable with it.
 It's not a judgement on you and your own life, but it's a judgement on the history of this country.
 It needs to be acknowledged first and foremost, and then it needs to be contended with.
 When you go away from census counts and you personalise things, you're talking about, possibly, a husband and wife with five girls – and these girls are slaves.
 Born into slavery. ...
 When you read 'slave aged eight,' you just want to die."

-Norton also learned he is a distant cousin of fellow actor Julia Roberts.
+Norton also learned he is a distant cousin of fellow actors Eric and Julia Roberts.